eNMS-automation/eNMS/docs/services/default_services.rst

 Configuration parameters for creating this service instance:

 - All Validation parameters (see above)
-- ``Has targets`` If checked, indicates that the selected inventory devices should be passed to the playbook as its inventory using -i.
+- ``Has Device Targets`` If checked, indicates that the selected inventory devices should be passed to the playbook as its inventory using -i.
 Alternatively, if not checked, the ansible playbook can reference its own inventory internally using host: inventory_group and by providing an alternative inventory
 - ``playbook_path`` path and filename to the Ansible Playbook.
 For example, if the playbooks subdirectory is located inside the eNMS project directory:  playbooks/juniper_get_facts.yml
 - ``arguments`` ansible-playbook command line options, which are documented here: (https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html)
 - ``options`` Additional --extra-vars to be passed to the playbook using the syntax {'key1':value1, 'key2': value2}.
 All inventory properties are automatically passed to the playbook using --extra-vars (if pass_device_properties is selected below).
 These options are appended.